 h.
 List of members and their contact details shall be publicly available on the GROUP website.
 Individual members shall have the right to have publication of address and other contact details withheld to protect their privacy.
 All members, unless otherwise stated shall be eligible to participate in the business of the GROUP and have equal voting rights.

 i.
-A GROUP may levy reasonable membership fee in keeping with the capacity of its members and GROUP’s budget.
+A GROUP may levy reasonable membership fees in keeping with the capacity of its members and GROUP’s budget.
 Such fees shall be decided in the general body of its members.

 j.
-No legal or natural person shall be entitled to join more than one Constituency.
+No legal or natural person shall be entitled to join more than one Constituency or Stakeholder Group as a voting member.

 Section 3.
 Policy and Consensus

-All members of Groups shall have the right to participate in the Policy work of the Group and to join Committees formed to deal with policy issues and all other Committees including Executive Committees.
+All members of Groups shall be eligible to participate in the Policy work of the Group and to join Committees formed to deal with policy issues and and other Group issues.

 GROUPs shall function on the GNSO WG model for the purpose of reaching consensus and the use of voting should be minimized as much as possible.
 7